Hanfrey/enigmalight_hue/README.md

 6. Start enigmalight

 The script is prepared to use 3 Lamps.
+This are the 3 Lamps URLs.
+If you want a 4th you need to do some copy paste driven development .
+The Number you get from your bridge.

+    	lurl = url + '2/state'
+    	rurl = url + '1/state'
+    	burl = url + '4/state'

 ### Known issues: